gopi487krishna/proposal-gsoc-2020/README.md

 read(){

 // Create an instance of primary_header ( prime_header)
-// If parsing of primary header becomes successful push the prime_header object into a vector of HDU and check for the value of extend keyword.
+// If parsing of primary header becomes successful push the prime_header object into a vector of HDUs and check for the value of extend keyword.
 Else return false hdu_collection.push_back(prime_header);
 auto extention_present= get<bool>(prime_header["EXTEND"]);
 if (extention_present){
-while( extention_present){
+while( we_reach_end_of_file /*2880 byte boundary shou*/){
 // Try reading the first card on a new 2280 byte boundary ( Extentions always start on a boundary of 2880 bytes ) .

 if(keyword is XTENSION and value in list_of_recognized_extentions){